KITcii/smart-contract-dev-support/Idioms/Authorization Pattern/README.md

 # Context
-A smart contract has sensible logic implemented and should not be executable by only certain accounts in defined contexts.
+A smart contract has sensible logic implemented and should only be executable by certain accounts in defined contexts.

 # Problem
 Smart contract interfaces are directly exposed to and callable by all users of the distributed ledgers.